Miss S. Irvine

 It is important that your child has a secure knowledge ofall of the times tables in order for him/her to access the year 6 maths curriculum.Each week the children will have a times tables test to develop their rapid recall.

-There is a huge emphasis on maths and English in year 6 and these subjects will be a priority, however, I feel it is important for your child to receive a broad and exciting curriculum.
-Your child will have weekly science and topic lessons with Miss Cooper, who will be in class every Wednesday morning and all day on Thursday during my non-contact and management time.
+There is a huge emphasis on maths and English in year 6 and these subjects will be a priority, however, I feel it is important for your child to receive a broad and exciting curriculum, therefore your child will continue to cover each of the foundation subjects as well as having weekly topic lessons with Miss Cooper, who will be in class every Wednesday during my non-contact and management time.

-P.E lessons are every Wednesday morning with Mr Cooney.
+P.E lessons are every Wednesday morning with Miss Greenhalgh and Mr Cooney.
 A P.E kit needs to be in school for all P.E sessions.
 Please see your child’s planner for a Kit list.